Specialist allied health scheme

 1. School initiated and funded services for small groups, whole of class/school and staff professional development:

 Direct engagement of an allied health provider, paid for by the school from their budget.
 These services will largely be linked to learning outcomes.
-Schools can use these services to meet the specific and individual needs of students with disability that affect what they need to do at school.
+Schools can use these services to meet the specific and individual needs of students with or without disability that affect what they need to do at school.

 Schools may engage these services to support identified groups of students or to provide professional development to their staff.